 Migrants from Honduras, El Salvador, and Guatemala continue to flee escalating violence and seek refuge in the many countries including the U.S. The majority have valid claims for asylum and protection.
 Unaccompanied migrating children are a particular concern because their age makes them exceptionally vulnerable.

-We are the experienced leader working in collaboration with a national network of service providers to provide positive alternatives and concrete solutions for children when they reach the U.S. Through our office in El Salvador we help repatriated youth by providing them hope and opportunity through education and job training.
+We work in collaboration with a national network of service providers to provide positive alternatives and concrete solutions for children and families when they reach the U.S. We support current mandates for child protection and safety.
+Through our office in El Salvador we help repatriated youth and young adults by providing hope and opportunity through education and job training.
 We also advocate for long-term solutions that address root causes for the forced displacement of Central Americans.Read More

 Reports & Projects